Paul Worley

-Paul Worley (born February 16, 1950 in Nashville, Tennessee) is an American record producer and session guitarist, known primarily for his work in country music.
+Paul Worley (born February 16, 1950 in Nashville) is an American record producer and session guitarist, known primarily for his work in country music.
 Formerly a vice president at Sony BMG, he later joined the staff of Warner Bros.
 Records' Nashville division as chief creative officer.
-Since leaving Warner in the early 2000s, Worley has worked mainly as a record producer for other acts, such as Big & Rich, as well as an occasional session guitarist.
-He is most widely known as the co- producer (with Victoria Shaw) of the self-titled debut album of Lady Antebellum (2008) and as one of the producers of their second album, Need You Now (2010).
-He also discovered the Dixie Chicks and, with Blake Chancey, co-produced their first two albums.
+Since leaving Warner in the early 2000s, Worley has worked mainly as a record producer for other acts including Big & Rich, as well as an occasional session guitarist.
+He is mostly known as the co- producer (with Victoria Shaw) of the self-titled debut album of Lady Antebellum (2008) and as one of the producers of their second album, Need You Now (2010).
+He also discovered the Dixie Chicks and with Blake Chancey, co-produced their first two albums.

 Early life

 Worley was born in Nashville in 1950.
 He graduated from Vanderbilt University with a degree in philosophy.

 Musical career

-Producer and Session Musician
+Producer and session musician

-Paul Worley began his career in the late 1970s as a session guitarist in Nashville, Tennessee.
+Paul Worley began his career in the late 1970s as a session guitarist in Nashville.
 On the recommendation of record producer Jim Ed Norman, he first played guitar on albums by Janie Fricke, Eddy Raven, and Mickey Gilley.
 Worley's first production credits included Riders in the Sky's Three on the Trail (1976) and Gary Morris' Why Lady Why (1983).
 Throughout the 1980s and 1990s, Worley has produced or co-produced several country music albums, primarily by country music artists.

 Through his association with the Dixie Chicks, Worley earned two Grammy Awards for Best Country Album, both times for albums recorded by the Dixie Chicks: 1998's Wide Open Spaces and 1999's Fly.
 Worley also played guitar on the Chicks' debut single "I Can Love You Better".
 After becoming chief creative officer at Warner Bros.
-Records in 2002, Worley helped to sign Big & Rich, a country music duo composed of Big Kenny and John Rich.
+Records in 2002, Worley helped sign Big & Rich, a country music duo composed of Big Kenny and John Rich.

 Worley left Warner Bros. after the label did not sign Lady Antebellum, despite Worley's encouragement.
 When the band signed with Capitol Records, Worley left Warner Bros. in order to produce the band.
-In early 2011, Worley shared with Lady Antebellum in four of the 2010 Grammy Awards: Best Country Album, Record of the Year, Song of The Year and Best Country Song.

-In addition to Morris, the Dixie Chicks and Lady Antebellum, Worley has produced or co-produced albums and singles by Marie Osmond, the Desert Rose Band, Highway 101, Martina McBride, The Nitty Gritty Dirt Band, Collin Raye, Sara Evans, The Band Perry, and Jennette McCurdy.
+In early 2011, Worley shared in four wins with Lady Antebellum at the 2010 Grammy Awards: Best Country Album, Record of the Year, Song of The Year, and Best Country Song.
+In addition to Morris, the Dixie Chicks, and Lady Antebellum, Worley has produced or co-produced albums and singles by Marie Osmond, The Desert Rose Band, Highway 101, Martina McBride, the Nitty Gritty Dirt Band, Collin Raye, Sara Evans, The Band Perry, and Jennette McCurdy.